COVID-19 Updates and Resources

 The SBA provides a range of funding programs for COVID-19 relief.
 Please see the SBA’s website for more details.

-The Small Business Administration (SBA) is now offering low interest, working capital loans to businesses that have suffered substantial economic injury as a result of COVID-19.
+The Small Business Administration (SBA) offers low interest, working capital loans to businesses that have suffered substantial economic injury as a result of COVID-19.

 - Loans are funded directly from the US Treasury and must be applied for directly with the SBA.